PhatHoang21/docker-spark/README.md

 bin/pyspark
 ```

-To run SparkPi, exec into a container:
+To run SparkPi on docker cluster, exec into a container:

 ```
 docker exec -it dockerspark_master_1 /bin/bash